gauntface/web-push-book/src/_content/chapter-05/03-notification-behaviour.md

 <% include('../../demos/notification-examples/notification-examples.js', 'actionsNotification') %>

-The behavior of an action press is up to you, simply listen for the notification click event (just like above) and check the `event.action` value, which will contain the 'action' parameter you passed into `showNotification()`.
+If / when the user clicks an action button, check the `event.action` value in the `noticationclick` event to tell if / which action button was clicked.

+`event.action` will contain the `action` value set in the options.
+In the example about the `event.action` values would be one of the following: 'coffee-action', 'doughnut-action', 'gramophone-action' or 'atom-action'.

+With this we would detect notification clicks or action clicks like so:

-<% include('../../demos/node-server/frontend/service-worker.js', 'notificationClickEvent') %>
+<% include('../../demos/notification-examples/service-worker.js', 'notificationActionClickEvent') %>

 ![Logs for action button clicks and notification click.](/images/notification-screenshots/action-button-click-logs.png){: .center-image }

 ### Tag

-The *tag* option is a essentially a String ID that "groups" notifications together allowing an easy way to determine how multiple notifications are displayed to the user.
+The *tag* option is a essentially a String ID that "groups" notifications together, providing an easy way to determine how multiple notifications are displayed to the user.
 This is easiest to explain with an example.

-Let's display a notification and give it a tag, a string ID, of 'message-group-1'.
+Let's display a notification and give it a tag, of 'message-group-1'.
+We'd display the notification with this code:

 <% include('../../demos/notification-examples/notification-examples.js', 'tagNotificationOne') %>

-This will show our first notification.
+Which will show our first notification.

 ![First notification with tag of message group 1.](/images/notification-screenshots/desktop/chrome-first-tag.png){: .center-image }

-If we then display a second notification with a tag of 'message-group-2', we'll get a second notification.
+Let's display a second notification with a new tag of 'message-group-2', like so:

 <% include('../../demos/notification-examples/notification-examples.js', 'tagNotificationTwo') %>

-Here's our two notifications.
+ This will display a second notification to the user.

 ![Two notifications where the second tag is message group 2.](/images/notification-screenshots/desktop/chrome-second-tag.png){: .center-image }

-Now if we show a new notification with a tag of 'message-group-1', the first notification we displayed will go away and get replaced with this new, third notification.
+Now let's show a third notification but re-use the first tag of 'message-group-1'.
+Doing this will close the first notification and replace it with our new notification.

 <% include('../../demos/notification-examples/notification-examples.js', 'tagNotificationThree') %>

-Now we have 2 notifications even though we displayed called show 3 notifications.
+Now we have 2 notifications even though `showNotification()` was 3 times.

 ![Two notifications where the first notification is replaced by a third notification.](/images/notification-screenshots/desktop/chrome-third-tag.png){: .center-image }

+The `tag` option is simply a way of group messages like this so that any old notifications that are currently displayed will be closed if they have the same tag as a new notification.

-A subtlety to the notification tag is that by default the browser will replace a notification with a new notification without the same sound and vibration that you would get with the first notification.
-This is where `renotify` comes in.
+A subtlety to using `tag` is that the browser will replace any old notification without any sound and vibration that would normally be played for a new notification.

+This is where the `renotify` option comes in.

 ### Renotify

-This largely applies to just mobile devices, making new notifications vibrate and play a system sound.
+This largely applies to mobile devices at the time of writing.
+Setting this option makes new notifications vibrate and play a system sound.

-There are scenarios where you might want a replacing notification to notify the user, chat applications for example.
-In this case you just need to set `renotify` to true.
+There are scenarios where you might want a replacing notification to notify the user rather than silently update.
+Chat applications are a good example where you would want one notification but would want to inform the user a new message has been received.
+In this case you could use `tag` with `renotify` set to true.

 <% include('../../demos/notification-examples/notification-examples.js', 'renotifyNotification') %>

-Plesae note that renotify is **only used** when a notification is replacing another notification due to matching tags.

-If you set `renotify: true` on a notification without a tag, you'll get the following error:
+**Note:** If you set `renotify: true` on a notification without a tag, you'll get the following error:

     TypeError: Failed to execute 'showNotification' on 'ServiceWorkerRegistration': Notifications which set the renotify flag must specify a non-empty tag

 ### Silent

-This option allows you to show a new notification but prevent the default behavior of device vibration, sound and turning on a devices display.
+This option allows you to show a new notification but prevents the default behavior of vibration, sound and turning on the devices display.

-This is ideal if your notification doesn't require immediate attention from the user.
+This is ideal if your notifications that don't require immediate attention from the user.

 <% include('../../demos/notification-examples/notification-examples.js', 'silentNotification') %>